Simple questions: What is MU-MIMO in WiFi? Do I need it?

 How devices connect to wireless routers when using older standards (SU-MIMO or 1x1 MU-MIMO)

-Modern wireless routers that don’t offer support for MU-MIMO use the so-called SU-MIMO method for transmitting data over a wireless radio channel.
+Wireless routers that do not offer support for MU-MIMO use the so-called SU-MIMO method for transmitting data over a wireless radio channel.
 SU-MIMO stands for Single-User Multiple Input Multiple Output, and it means that one wireless channel can send and receive data to and from a network client at a time.
 SU-MIMO is part of the 802.11n networking standard that was finalized and published in October 2009.
 All wireless routers with support for the final version of the 802.11n standard can use the SU-MIMO method for transmitting data.
 When using this approach, routers are good at sending and receiving data, but only in one direction, to one client at a time.
 If you had a wireless router with one antenna that is used for receiving and sending data, it could connect only to one network device at a time.
-Let’s assume you have three users, each with their device connected to the wireless network broadcast by the router.
+Let's assume that you have three users, each with their device connected to the WiFi broadcast by the router.
 The router can send and receive data only to the first user.
 When it is done with the first user, it goes to the second user and then to the third.

 NOTE: In some technical documentation, SU-MIMO is referred to as 1x1 MIMO.
 Keep this in mind when you see 1x1 MIMO being used later in this article.

 Here is what MU-MIMO does when it comes to WiFi: